 Read Next: What Are Vacancy Rates in Austin, Texas?

 Even with strong market indicators, the cyclical nature of real estate and the threat of rising interest rates is causing the question of sustainability in the Austin market to become commonplace.
-In this report, we take a look into capital markets and leasing trends to determine whether investing in commercial real estate in Austin will continue to provide attractive returns for investors.
+In this report, we take a look into capital markets and leasing trends to determine whether investing in commercial real estate in Austin will continue to provide attractive returns for commercial real estate investors.

 The Fundamentals of Investing in Commercial Real Estate Markets

 Large, core markets such as New York and San Francisco have substantially lower cap rates than smaller markets where there is greater opportunity for return and easier to deploy capital.
-In terms of downside risk and net dollars returned, investing in these smaller markets might not make sense to investors – especially sophisticated institutional investors who are looking to deploy large amounts of capital into core assets.
+In terms of downside risk and net dollars returned, investing in these smaller markets might not make sense to CRE investors – especially sophisticated institutional investors who are looking to deploy large amounts of capital into core assets.

-So, where does the Austin office market fit into this matrix of investments?
+So, where does the Austin office market fit into this matrix of CRE investments?
 There are many factors that come into play when determining whether a market is worth investing in.
-Cap rates are just the tip of the iceberg when it comes to measuring the value of an investment.
+Cap rates are just the tip of the iceberg when it comes to measuring the value of a CRE investment.
 Factors such as rental, vacancy and employment rates can be measured, while geography, overall desirability, and the likelihood that the market will continue to be “hot” or “cold” cannot.
 The closest we can get to measuring such values is to look at the market value, or the amount of money someone is willing to pay for the opportunity to realize the potential benefits of the future desirability of an investment.
 So let’s take a look at the dynamics of the Austin investment scene.
 (For a list of assumptions maintained in this analysis, see the end of this article.)

 How Does the Austin Commercial Real Estate Market Compare?